thunder-project/thunder/python/doc/style_guide.rst

 Imports
 ~~~~~~~

 All imports should be in the form ``from modulename import a, b, c``.
 This includes ``numpy``.
 Please do not use the convention of ``import numpy as np``.
-Although there are some advantages to this approach, we find overall that it leads to a codebase that is harder to read.
+Although there are some advantages to this approach, we find overall that it's harder to read.

-Variables imported from a module should be listed in alphabetical order.

 Imports should be grouped as follows: all third-party imports (e.g. ``numpy``, ``scipy``), then all ``thunder`` imports, with alphabetical sorting by module within each group.
+And variables imported from a module should be listed in alphabetical order.
 For example

 .. code-block:: python